 This is Cornell, and this is Ithaca.
 We curse it for its multitude of inclines and frequent snowfall.
-We praise it for its vibrant, quirky surroundings and natural beauty.
-Yet we often fall so deeply into the routine of papers, projects and prelims that we tend to forget about it altogether.
+We praise it for its vibrant, quirky locale and natural beauty.
+Yet we often fall so deeply into the routine of papers, projects and prelims that we tend to forget about our surroundings altogether.

-The Best of Cornell, a collaboration between the Social Media, Arts and Entertainment, and Photo departments of The Sun, aims to spotlight a few of the noteworthy attractions of Cornell and the city of Ithaca.
-We present to you the results of last year’s Best of Cornell survey, in which over 500 of our readers have cast votes in over 20 categories.
+The Best of Cornell, a collaboration by the staff of Sunspots (the Blogs department of The Sun), aims to spotlight a few of the noteworthy attractions of Cornell and the city of Ithaca.
+We present to you the results of a survey within Sunspots’ staff.

 This list is by no means exhaustive; we hope to stimulate discussion and thought.
-But most of all, we hope this compilation will inspire a newfound appreciation for all that Cornell and the City of Ithaca have to offer.
+But most of all, we hope this compilation will inspire a newfound appreciation for all that Cornell and Ithaca have to offer.

-Best Place to Grab A Cup of Coffee: Collegetown Bagels
+Best Place to Grab A Cup of Coffee: Temple of Zeus

 Best Grocery Store: Wegmans